bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 #

 #------------------------------------------------------------------------------
-# Series Q
+# Series A
 #------------------------------------------------------------------------------
-G:_Q_MENU
-*:_Q_NO_MENU
+G:_A_MENU
+*:_A_NO_MENU

 #------------------------------------------------------------------------------
-# Lesson Q1
+# Lesson A1
 #------------------------------------------------------------------------------
-*:Q1
-*:_Q_S_Q1
+*:A1
+*:_A_S_A1
-B:                             Lesson Q1
+B:                             Lesson A1

 *:_Q_R_L0
-T:			Welcome to lesson Q1.
+T:			Welcome to lesson A1.
  :
- :In the Q series of lessons, we will be learning to touch-type on the standard :keyboard.
-I will introduce you to each letter on the keyboard, one at a time.
- :By the time you have completed this series, you will be able to type the entire :alphabet, the numbers, and most of the punctuation keys by touch.
+ :In the A series of lessons, we will be learning to touch-type on the Arensito :keyboard layout.
+I will introduce you to each letter on the keyboard, one at a :time.
+By the time you have completed this series, you will be able to type the :entire alphabet, the numbers, and most of the punctuation keys by touch.
  :
  :If you have never taken any lessons in typing before, please be patient.
 Typing :is not difficult but it does take a lot of practice.
 Avoid the tendency to